coq/coq/doc/sphinx/language/gallina-extensions.rst

 In each case, `term` is the object projected and the other arguments are the parameters of the inductive type.

-.. note::.
-Records defined with the ``Record`` keyword are not allowed to be recursive (references to the record's name in the type of its field raises an  error).
+.. note:: Records defined with the ``Record`` keyword are not allowed to be recursive (references to the record's name in the type of its field raises an  error).
 To define recursive records, one can use the ``Inductive`` and ``CoInductive`` keywords, resulting in an inductive or co-inductive record.